inkVerb/VIP/101-shell/Lesson-00.md

 This is normal text, which may label or tell something, it is rare.

-*This is a note that helps teach and explain something.*
+*This italics text is a note that helps teach and explain something in a lesson.*

-*The following is called "preformatted" text, using a "monospace" font:* `preformatted monospace text`
+*The following is called "preformatted" text, which uses a "monospace" font:* `preformatted monospace text`

 *Preformatted text indicates computer code.
 Many websites do this.* `i am computer code`